chriskoorzen/Module_09_CS20240219_FTO2407_GroupB_ChrisKoorzen_JSL09/README.md

-# [JSL09] Submission: Personal Dashboard Chrome Extension
+# Personal Dashboard Browser Extension

-Create a personal dashboard for new tab on browser.
+A personal dashboard on your new tab in the browser.
+Inspired by [MomentumDash](https://momentumdash.com/).

 ## Usage
 In order to make full use of this extension and access the OpenWeather API, you must: